sirixdb/sirixdb.github.io/xml-xquery-api.md

 `sdb:commit($node as xs:node) as xs:node`

+To rollback a transaction (result item is the aborted revision number)

+`sdb:rollback($node as xs:node) as xs:int`

+To get the revision timestamp of a node (the timestamp when the transaction has been committed)

+`sdb:timestamp($node as xs:node) as xs:dateTime``

 ### Index structures
 Index structures in Sirix are always user defined, typed indexes.
 We provide three types of indexes, name indexes on alement- or attribute-nodes in XML/XDM resources or name indexes on JSON object record keys, path indexes and so called content-and-structure (CAS)-indexes which are a kind of value on specific paths.